‘Bengalis collectively won Nobel’: Abhijit Banerjee’s prize sets off identity debates in India

-It is a truth universally acknowledged that a person of Indian origin winning a prize from a Western institution sets off a cycle of feverish activity back in India.
+It is a truth universally acknowledged that the announcement that a person of Indian origin has won a prize from a Western institution will set off a cycle of feverish activity back in India.

 As Abhijit Banerjee won the Nobel Prize for economics on Monday along with two other academics, Tanvi Madan of the US thinktank Brookings, tongue-in-cheek, explained how the reactions in India would proceed.